 No. 1: Help managers provide context for goal setting

 To help their teams set aligned goals, provide managers with information about business strategy and how it relates to employees’ diverse roles.
 Managers must then give direction that translates that information into specific tasks and actions.
 Providing information and direction together enables employees to see the link between their work and overall company strategy.

 HR plays a critical role in helping managers understand business strategy and translate it to their teams.
 Getting manager contextualization right can have a big impact on employee performance.
 Organizations with managers who are most effective at contextualization can boost the percentage of high performers from 44% to 60%.

-Also, implement team goal-calibration sessions, rather than just requesting peer feedback at the end of the year during the formal performance review process.
-This enables teams to discuss what they will need from each other and to calibrate expectations rather than performance.
+Also, implement team goal calibration sessions, rather than just requesting peer feedback at the end of the year during the formal performance review process.
+This enables teams to discuss what they will need from each other and calibrate expectations rather than performance.

-Build flexibility into the goal-setting process so employees can evolve their goals as their roles and the business changes.
+The 2021 Gartner Goal Setting Employee Survey reports that less than half (44%) of employees say they update their goals following significant changes in role expectations — such as sudden staff changes or when new projects are assigned.
+Moving forward, organizations must build flexibility into the goal-setting process so employees can evolve their goals as their roles and the business change.
 Have employees review their goals with their manager quarterly, at minimum, as well as at the start of the year.
-Help managers and employees identify triggers for adjusting goals, including changes in company or business-unit financial performance, staff turnover or technology advances.
+Help managers and employees identify triggers for adjusting goals, including changes in company or business unit financial performance, staff turnover or technology advances.

 This article has been updated from the November 2020 original to reflect new events, conditions or research.